berndruecker/flowing-retail/rest/csharp/payment/README.md

 ## Hint on using Camunda Enterprise Edition

-For Camunda there is an enterprise edition available with [https://camunda.com/products/cockpit/#/features](additional features in Cockpit) (the monitoring tool).
+For Camunda there is an enterprise edition available with [additional features in Cockpit)(https://camunda.com/products/cockpit/#/features]) (the monitoring tool).
 It is quite handy to use this when playing around with the example.
 You can easily switch to use enterprise edition:

 * Download and get a trial license if you don't have a license yet: https://camunda.com/download/enterprise/